Test Generation

 4.4 Advanced Constraints

 Advanced coverage techniques can also be applied to ensure the perfect test suite for you is being generated.
 This can be done through constraints or Tags across your model.
-Tags and constraints can be used in combination with Test Modeller's coverage algorithm, in order to better define your results or to only generate specific paths that you would like to test, for example positive only paths.
+Tags and constraints can be used in combination with Quality Modeller's coverage algorithm, in order to better define your results or to only generate specific paths that you would like to test, for example positive only paths.
 These custom coverage profiles can also be saved, so you can switch between them on the fly.

 As a detailed example, you could have a car rental system modelled out, and use custom coverage profiles to generate tests.
 These custom profiles can determine if you only test paths for invalid car licences, paths for a specific car make, paths for electric only vehicles and anything else you could think of.